Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Operator

 Good morning.
-My name is Nicole and I'll be your conference operator.
-At this time, I'd like to welcome everyone to ADP's Second Quarter Fiscal 2017 Earnings Call.
+My name is Nicole, and I'll be your conference operator.
+At this time, I'd like to welcome everyone to ADP's second quarter fiscal 2017 earnings call.
 I would like to inform you that this conference is being recorded and all lines have been placed on mute to prevent any background noise.
 After the speakers' remarks, there will be a question-and-answer session.
 Thank you.

 I will now turn the conference over to Christian Greyenbuhl, Vice President, Investor Relations.
 Please go ahead.